 Sometimes approval and validation come out of nowhere…but often so does rejection.

 In life, I know we can all find connections that relate to this, an unfair boss, a relationship gone astray, work that is not approved…but I also know that we, as adults, often set kids up to experience the injustice of rejection as well.

 Every time we subjectively place value on a child we set him or her up to experience rejection.
 When we label a valedictorian based on the subjective grades assigned by teachers who value a variety of work ethic behaviors over others, we also reject hundreds of others.
 When we select students of the week or students of the month based on our subjective opinions of what matters most, we reject others.
 When we celebrate honor rolls instead of growth goals, we reject progress in the name of what is innate.

-We know that reflection is an essential element towards achieving success.
+We know that reflection is an essential element of achieving success.
 Reflection is more valuable when it is a result of objective measures of success.
 If we want to improve as people and want our students to improve as learners, we have to limit rejection in the name of encouraging failure.
 Take it from me, rejection is no fun.
 Rejection hurts.
-Rejection causes self doubt and feelings on inferiority.
+Rejection causes self-doubt and feelings of inferiority.
 Failure, however, can trigger feelings of grit and persistence.
 Encourage growth by identifying what is needed, free from the opinions of others, then do all you can to achieve success, objectively, and encourage others to do the same.

 On the 15th of each month, I will send out my 2 Cents to The Lasting Learners e-mail group.
 Sign up today and get my latest thoughts on leadership and assessment…and honest, it’s only ONE e-mail a month: http://eepurl.com/cQwHA1